ILIASB1212/weather-app-backend/README.md

 ### 📍 Key Features & EndpointsThe API offers two main types of weather functionality: real-time and historical.
 1. Current Weather (Real-Time)Endpoint: POST /current_weather: Fetches the most recent weather conditions for a location.Input: Requires a location query (e.g., city name, coordinates, or zip code).
 2. Historical Weather & Request ManagementThis functionality stores and manages records of past weather inquiries in the database.
--PathDescriptionPOST /weather_historyRequests and saves historical weather data for a given location and date range (YYYY-MM-DD).
+3. PathDescriptionPOST /weather_historyRequests and saves historical weather data for a given location and date range (YYYY-MM-DD).
--GET /historyLists all the stored historical weather requests.GET /history/{request_id}Retrieves the full details of a single, specific historical request.PUT /update_note/{request_id}Adds or changes a descriptive note on a stored request record.
+4. GET /historyLists all the stored historical weather requests.GET /history/{request_id}Retrieves the full details of a single, specific historical request.PUT /update_note/{request_id}Adds or changes a descriptive note on a stored request record.
--GET /export_json/{request_id}Downloads a stored request record as a JSON file.GET /trip_planning/{request_id}Provides placeholder YouTube search links for the location based on a stored request.
+5. GET /export_json/{request_id}Downloads a stored request record as a JSON file.GET /trip_planning/{request_id}Provides placeholder YouTube search links for the location based on a stored request.